-I will not erase his name from the book of life
+I will not blot out his name out of the book of life

 Believe in Jesus and your name will NOT be erased from the book of life.
 (MacArthur, 115)

-I will confess his name before My Father and before His angels.
+But I will confess his name before my Father, and before his angels,

 Therefore everyone who confesses Me before men, I will also confess him before My Father who is in heaven.
 Matthew 10:32

-This letter ends like the others telling us to hear what the Spirit says to the churches.
+6. This letter ends like the others telling us to hear what the Spirit says unto the churches.

 “This, again, is the blood-tipped ear that needs to hear the voice of the Spirit speaking through the Word of God the message of Christ to His church today.”
 (McGee, 915)